 If you want to simplify how you meal prep, and feel more organized, you can grab the digital habit tracker here.

-Sarah Hawk is a Web Designer and tech educator in Rochester, MN who helps health and beauty business owners ditch tech overwhelm.
+Sarah Hawk is a Web Designer and tech educator in Rochester, MN who helps wellness-based business owners ditch tech overwhelm.
 With a background in teaching and pharmaceutical sales, she blends strategy, design, and education to help service providers launch websites that look professional, feel aligned, and support real business growth, without the confusion.
 When she’s not behind the computer, she loves aesthetic coffee shops, systems, strength training, and testing new recipes for her family.

 Explore web design services and resources at bysarahhawk.com